Non-congruence of homology Veech groups in genus two

 \section{Appendix}

 In the appendix we collect some results on quadratic orders $\OD$ of square discriminant.
+In particular, we will give proofs of the results mentioned in the main part of the paper.\\[12pt] Let $K =\QQ \oplus \QQ$.
+A quadratic order of square discriminant is a subring $\mathcal{O}$ of $K$ that is also a finitely generated $\ZZ$-module such that $1 \in \mathcal{O}$ and $\mathcal{O} \otimes \QQ = K$.
+Recall that any such quadratic order is of the form

-In particular, we will give proofs of the results mentioned in the main part of the paper. \paragraph{Norm and trace.} Analogously as in the non-square case we have: \begin{rem} An element $z \in K$ is in $\QQ$ if and only if $z = z^\sigma$, since $\OD$ is diagonally embedded into $K$.\end{rem} Recall that if $D$ is square-free, then the order $\OD$ is the ring of integers of $K=\QQ(\sqrt{D})$ and an element $z \in K$ is in $\OD$ if and only both trace and norm of $z$ lie in $\ZZ$.\footnote{This in not true any more if $D$ is not square-free as the example $D=45$ and $z=(2+5w)/3$ shows.} In accordance with this property, a similar property does also hold if $D$ is the square of a prime number.
+with $D=d^2$. \paragraph{Norm and trace.} Analogously as in the non-square case we have: \begin{rem} An element $z \in K$ is in $\QQ$ if and only if $z = z^\sigma$, since $\QQ$ is diagonally embedded into $K$.\end{rem} Recall that if $D \in \mathbb{N}$ is square-free, then the order $\OD$ is the ring of integers of $K=\QQ(\sqrt{D})$ and an element $z \in K$ is in $\OD$ if and only both trace and norm of $z$ lie in $\ZZ$.\footnote{This in not true any more if the discriminant $D$ is not square-free as the example $D=45$ and $z=(2+5w)/3$ shows.} In accordance with this, a similar property also holds if $D=d^2$ is the square of a prime number.
 We can however not expect that $z \in \OD$ if and only if $\tr(z)$ and $\N(z)$ are in $\ZZ$, as we can see by the example $d=5$ and $z=(1,2)$.
 Indeed, one has to additionally impose some congruence conditions on the trace and the norm.

 \begin{lem} Let $z \in K$.
 If $D=d^2$ and $d$ has no prime divisor of order greater than $1$, then $z \in \OD$ if and only if $\tr(z), \N(z) \in \ZZ$ and $\tr(z) \equiv 2v \mod d$ and $\N(z) \equiv v^2 \mod d$ for some $v \in \ZZ$. \end{lem}